Shreyaan/ScamGaurdian/README.md

 - Educational Resources: The extension includes sidebars with educational content, risks, and tips related to the specific website and scenario that users are facing.
 This ensures that users are equipped with the necessary knowledge to identify and avoid potential scams.

 - URL Scanning: By right-clicking on a webpage, users can choose the "Scan All URLs on This Page" option.
 The extension then scans all the URLs on the page and checks if any of them are blacklisted.
 This feature helps users identify potentially harmful sites and protects them from falling victim to scams.

+- Suspicious Website Notification: The extension is designed to enhance your browsing safety.
+When you encounter a suspicious website, the extension will identify it and trigger an overlay.
+The overlay will promptly notify you of the potential threat.
+You will be given the choice to either leave the website immediately or to trust the website within the protective overlay.

 ## Installation